 - Exemplary damages when the property owner intentionally caused a slip and fall accident.

-Examples of these non-economic damages include loss of support, loss of inheritance, and loss of parental guidance for minor children, and loss of companionship for surviving spouses.
+Examples of non-economic damages include loss of support, loss of inheritance, and loss of parental guidance for minor children, as well as loss of companionship for surviving spouses.

-Consult our McAllen slip and fall lawyers to learn the best course of action for your family after losing your loved one in a slip and fall accident.
+Consult our McAllen slip and fall lawyers to learn the best course of action for your family after losing a loved one in a slip and fall accident.